mathspp/mathspp/pages/02.blog/01.pydonts/why-mastering-python-is-impossible/item.md

 open the documentation and navigate through it for a bit.
 You are likely to end up somewhere you've never been.

+But visiting new pages in the docs isn't the only way to learn new things.
+Some pages, I keep referencing over and over and over, because they just have so much information!
-In particular, here are a couple of pages I like to visit often:
+Here are a couple of pages I like to visit often:

  - [the page](https://docs.python.org/3/library/functions.html) with all the built-in functions;
  - [the page](https://docs.python.org/3/library/stdtypes.html) with all the built-in types and their methods;